alexnitta/faunauth/CONTRIBUTING.md

 ## Available Scripts

+-   `yarn build`: run tsc to build the project
 -   `yarn check-types`: run tsc to check types without generating any output
 -   `yarn dev`: run tsc in watch mode to compile TypeScript to JavaScript in `/dist` when you make changes
 -   `yarn format`: automatically format code with eslint and prettier